watertreader/Cousera/Inferential_Statistic/Assignment.md

 #### Hypothesis 1
 First we will set it for baseline versus any form of chocolate.

-......Null Hypothesis 1: The consumption of dark chocolate and white chocolate have no effect on the cyclists and they travel equal distances.
+      Null Hypothesis 1: The consumption of dark chocolate and white chocolate have no effect on the cyclists and they travel equal distances.

-............... => H0_1 = dark chocolate - white chocolate = 0
+                => H0_1 = dark chocolate - white chocolate = 0

-......Alternate Hypothesis 1: There is significant difference between the consumption of dark and white chocolates,

-............... => Ha_1 = dark chocolate - white chocolate != 0
+     Alternate Hypothesis 1: There is significant difference between the consumption of dark and white chocolates, => Ha_1 = dark chocolate - white chocolate != 0

 #### Hypothesis 2
 The next set of hypothesis will be set for comparison between dark and white chocolates.